 Thursday, May 13 from 1-2 p.m.
 EDT

 In this session, Clare Davenport, HBA ’87, will present research-based ways we can successfully improve our well-being amid constant choice and change.
-She will share a framework for intentionally managing time and the continuous decisions we face throughout our day, along with eight “win the day” tools that will help you to improve well-being.
+She will share a framework for intentionally managing time and the continuous decisions we face throughout our day, along with seven “win the day” tools that will help you to improve well-being.

 Clare is founder of Designing4Better, a positive psychology expert, a life design coach, a CEO, and a published author.
 Beginning her career at Goldman Sachs, followed by over 20 years in management consulting leading large projects for Fortune500 companies and managing businesses, she has parlayed her business acumen to become a consultant and change agent for well-being.